-Whether you’re enjoying fresh powder, wandering through wildflowers, or dining at one of our locally-owned restaurants, the memories you’ll make at Silver Star will last a lifetime.
+Whether you’re enjoying dirt on the bike trails, wandering through wildflowers, or dining at one of our locally-owned restaurants, the memories you’ll make at Silver Star will last a lifetime.
 Help us preserve and protect nature and wildlife in our community by following these tips for travelling sustainably.

 1. Support Local

 We’re lucky to be surrounded by a huge range of locally-owned and operated businesses offering everything from coffee to sourdough pizza, to paintings and organic vegetables.
 You can make a positive impact and support the community if you eat at local restaurants, buy local products, and choose local experiences during your trip.

 The Okanagan’s hot and sunny climate makes it perfect for growing, and during the summer there is an abundance of fresh fruit and vegetables to savour.
 Visit the Vernon Farmer’s Market (every Monday and Thursday 8am-1pm) to pick up seasonally fresh ingredients and support local farmers.
 If you’d rather let someone else do the cooking, Cambium Cider Co has based their entire menu on regional farm-to-table ingredients.